SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Configuring Message Driven Bean Reactivation in the Event of Activation Failures

-If a message driven bean is de-activated during a replication failover, the bean may be successfully re-activated to the replication site if the reconnection properties of the bean’s Activation Specification are properly configured.
-The default reconnection properties of the Activation specification are configured to not re-activate the bean upon de-activation.
+If a message driven bean is deactivated during a replication failover, the bean may be successfully reactivated to the replication site if the reconnection properties of the bean’s Activation Specification are properly configured.
+The default reconnection properties of the Activation specification are configured to not reactivate the bean upon deactivation.

-To enable JBoss to attempt to re-activate the de-activated MDB, configure the reconnection configuration properties of the Activation specification:
+To enable JBoss to attempt to reactivate the deactivated MDB, configure the reconnection configuration properties of the Activation specification:

 | **Custom Property** | **Default Value** | **Description** |
 | reconnectAttempts | 0 | The number of times to attempt to re-activate an MDB after the MDB has failed to activate. |